 History of present illness should verify that loss is sudden and not chronic.
-The history should also note whether loss is unilateral or bilateral and whether there is a current acute event (eg, head injury, barotrauma Otic Barotrauma Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in pressure.
-To maintain equal pressure on both sides of the tympanic membrane (TM), gas must move freely... read more [particularly a diving injury], infectious illness).
+The history should also note whether loss is unilateral or bilateral and whether there is a current acute event (eg, head injury, barotrauma Otic Barotrauma Otic barotrauma is ear pain or damage to the tympanic membrane caused by rapid changes in environmental pressure.
+To maintain equal pressure on both sides of the tympanic membrane, gas must... read more [particularly a diving injury], infectious illness).
 Important accompanying symptoms include other otologic symptoms (eg, tinnitus, ear discharge), vestibular symptoms (eg, disorientation in the dark, vertigo), and other neurologic symptoms (eg, headache, weakness or asymmetry of the face, abnormal sense of taste).

 Review of systems should seek symptoms of possible causes, including transient, migratory neurologic deficits (multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
 Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more ) and eye irritation and redness (Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease involving the eye and the inner ear.
 Cogan syndrome affects young adults, with 80% of patients between 14 and 47 years.
 The disease appears to result... read more ).

 Past medical history should ask about known HIV or syphilis infection and risk factors for them (eg, multiple sex partners, unprotected intercourse).
 Family history should note close relatives with hearing loss (suggesting a congenital fistula).
 Drug history should specifically query current or previous use of ototoxic drugs Drug-Induced Ototoxicity A wide variety of drugs can be ototoxic.
-Factors affecting ototoxicity include Dose Duration of therapy Concurrent renal failure read more and whether the patient has known renal insufficiency or renal failure.
+Medication-related factors affecting ototoxicity include Dose Duration of therapy Concurrent renal failure Infusion rate read more and whether the patient has known renal insufficiency or renal failure.

 The examination focuses on the ears and hearing and on the neurologic examination.